vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 <img src="images_bottle_hack/saws_tube.jpg" alt="saw tube" height="250px" />
 </a>

-With this replaced tube, there is only a very tiny bit of milk is left over in the bottle!
+With this replaced tube, there is only a very little milk left over in the bottle!
 This bottle be decanted to the next bottle without any problem.
 Perfect!